-It's never a bad idea to consult a professional for your treatment.
+It's never a bad idea to consult a professional for treatment.
 There are proven techniques that can help reduce the frequency and severity of your panic attacks, and even some of the home remedies listed below work better when you can be observed by someone that can help if your anxiety becomes too overwhelming.

 Similarly, you should always visit your doctor before starting any panic attack treatment.
-Physical causes of panic attacks are very rare, but unless you visit a doctor, you'll always have that nagging feeling in the back of your mind that your panic attacks represent something else – some type of health problem.
+Physical causes of panic attacks are rare, but unless you visit a doctor, you'll always have that nagging feeling in the back of your mind that your panic attacks represent something else - some type of health problem.
 Seeing a doctor relieves some of this anxiety.
-But be warned, many people still convince themselves that the doctor is missing something, so don't expect seeing a doctor to take all of your anxieties away.
+But be warned, many people still convince themselves that the doctor is missing something, so don't expect seeing a doctor to take away all of your anxieties.

 Finally, not all home remedies stop panic attacks altogether.
 Some simply reduce the severity or the frequency.
-But if your panic attacks are less severe, you'll fear them less, and if you fear them less you'll be less prone to future panic attacks.
+But if your panic attacks are less severe, you'll fear them less, and if you fear them less, you'll be less prone to future panic attacks.

 The following are some effective home ways to treat panic attacks:

-The first thing you need to do is re-train your body to breathe in a more efficient manner, and learn how your breathing affects your panic attacks.
+The first thing you need to do is retrain your body to breathe in a more efficient manner, and learn how your breathing affects your panic attacks.

 Numerous studies have shown that most panic attack symptoms come not from adrenaline, but from hyperventilation.
 Hyperventilation is when your body releases too much carbon dioxide.
 It usually occurs because you're breathing too quickly, but in some cases it can occur because you're breathing in too much oxygen.

 Many people with panic attacks either breathe fast because they're in the middle of "panicking," or they try to take very deep breaths because they feel that they need to.
-What makes matters worse is that one of the symptoms of hyperventilation is feeling like you cannot get enough air – this causes you to naturally want to breathe more, and unfortunately this makes hyperventilation worse.
+What makes matters worse is that one of the symptoms of hyperventilation is feeling like you cannot get enough air.
+This causes you to naturally want to breathe more, and unfortunately this makes hyperventilation worse.
 Other symptoms of hyperventilation play a key role in panic attacks: